What is Social and Emotional Learning?

 - The DE-PBS SEL & SWPBIS Integration module reviews the SEL and SWPBIS approaches, provides a rationale for integrating SEL into a MTSS framework, and provides practical strategies to support integration in schools.
 The purpose of this module is to help school professionals deepen their understanding of these approaches, how they are complementary to one another, and how they can be integrated effectively to enhance student learning and development.

 - The Teaching Social-Emotional Competencies within a PBIS Framework brief, from the Center on PBIS, describes how school personnel can teach social-emotional competencies within a PBIS framework to support systematic, school-wide implementation through one system, rather than trying to improve student outcomes through separate, competing initiatives.

 - Integrating Social & Emotional Learning Within a Multi-Tiered System of Supports to Advance Equity: SEL MTSS Toolkit for State & District Leaders, has been developed by The Council of Chief State School Officers (CCSSO), in partnership with CASEL and the American Institutes for Research (AIR).

-- The Social Emotional Learning: Cultivating Essential Life Skills New! – In this video interview presented by the Center on PBIS and PaTTAN, Kelly Perales from the Midwest PBIS Network explains the importance of deliberately and explicitly teaching SEL to students, how it can be integrated into a PBIS framework, and the benefits to students and educators alike.
+- The Social Emotional Learning: Cultivating Essential Life Skills – In this video interview presented by the Center on PBIS and PaTTAN, Kelly Perales from the Midwest PBIS Network explains the importance of deliberately and explicitly teaching SEL to students, how it can be integrated into a PBIS framework, and the benefits to students and educators alike.